-The AD7664 features three modes of operations, Warp, Normal, and Impulse.
+The AD7650 features three modes of operations, Warp, Normal, and Impulse.
 Each of these modes is more suitable for specific applications.

 The Warp mode allows the fastest conversion rate up to 570 kSPS.
 However, in this mode, and this mode only, the full specified accuracy is guaranteed only when the time between conversion does not exceed 1 ms. If the time between two consecutive conversions is longer than 1 ms, for instance, after power-up, the first conversion result should be ignored.
-This mode makes the AD7664 ideal for applications where both high accuracy and fast sample rate are required.
+This mode makes the AD7650 ideal for applications where both high accuracy and fast sample rate are required.

 The normal mode is the fastest mode (500 kSPS) without any limitation about the time between conversions.
-This mode makes the AD7664 ideal for asynchronous applications such as data acquisition systems, where both high accuracy and fast sample rate are required.
+This mode makes the AD7650 ideal for asynchronous applications such as data acquisition systems, where both high accuracy and fast sample rate are required.
+It is selected when both IMPULSE and WARP are low.

 The impulse mode, the lowest power dissipation mode, allows power saving between conversions.
-When operating at 100 SPS, for example, it typically consumes only 21 μ W. This feature makes the AD7664 ideal for battery-powered applications.
+When operating at 100 SPS, for example, it typically consumes only 21 μ W. This feature makes the AD7650 ideal for battery-powered applications.